 The personal information that we may request might include your name, your age, gender, location and/or country information, and possibly other information, as well as credit card or other financial information needed to process donations or event fees.
 We may also ask you if you are a UK tax payer so that we can claim Gift Aid (please rest assured that we do not collect information about your actual tax payments, just whether you are a tax payer).
 We may ask you about what motivates you to support our work, or whether there is a particular area of the hospital you are interested in to help us tailor our communications to you, however these questions will always be optional.
 We will never request specific information about your health or the health of your family members or friends unless we inform you how that information will be used and receive your express consent for such use i.e. for a case study story.

-We may also receive information about you from other sources, which include publically available data.
-Please see the How we will use your personal information section below for more details.
+We may also receive information about you from other sources, which include publicly available data.
+Please see the How will we use your personal information section below for more details.

 To increase our fundraising reach we research information in the public domain on local organisations, companies and schools to find contact details to get in touch about our latest activities and appeals.
 We will not call any company or organisation registered with the Corporate Telephone Preference Service.

-If you have provided your consent, by responding to a mailing, for Guy’s and St Thomas NHS Foundation Trust to pass your details to the Charity, we will contact you to kept you up-to-date about fundraising and what’s happening at Guy’s and St Thomas.
+If you have provided your consent, by responding to a mailing, for Guy’s and St Thomas’ NHS Foundation Trust (which covers Evelina London) to pass your details to the Charity, we will contact you to keep you up-to-date about fundraising and what’s happening at Evelina London.
 Please rest assured that we do not have access to confidential patient data.

 This website uses Google Analytics tracking codes to measure performance enabling us to enhance and improve services for our audiences.
 However, we do not collect personally-identifiable information (PII) as all data collected is anonymous.
 For full details on how Google Analytics works, please visit Google Analytics Terms of Service.
 If you do not want Google Analytics to use your data, then please visit Google Analytics opt-out browser add-on.